-- 12. A concern / informal complaint can be made initially in person, in writing or by telephone.
+- 11. Where the school judges a complaint to be unreasonable or where a complainant is making serial complaints or raising issues again that have previously been addressed under the final formal stage of the school's complaints procedure, the procedure outlined at Appendix D may be invoked. - 12.
+A complaint can be made initially in person, in writing or by telephone.
 It may also be made by a third party acting on someone else's behalf, as long as they have appropriate consent to do so. - 13.
 In the first instance parental concerns should normally be raised with the class teacher or, if the concern is about the class teacher, with a member of the senior leadership team or the headteacher.
 If the issue remains unresolved, the next step is to make a formal complaint under Formal Stage 1 of this procedure. - 14.
-Complainants should not approach individual governors to raise concerns or complaints.
+Complainants should not approach individual governors to raise a concern or a complaint.
 Governors have no power to act on an individual basis and this may also prevent them from considering a complaint if it reaches Stage 2 of this procedure. - 15.
 A formal complaint against a member of school staff (except the headteacher) should be made in the first instance to the headteacher via the school office and should be marked as private and confidential. - 16.
-A formal complaint that involves, or is about the headteacher, should be addressed to the chair of governors, via the school office, and should be marked as private and confidential. - 17.
-A formal complaint about the chair of governors, any individual governor or the whole governing body should be addressed to the clerk to the governing body via the school office and should be marked as private and confidential. - 18.
 For ease of use, a template complaint form is included at the end of this procedure (Appendix B).
-Help in completing the form can be accessed via the school office. - 19.
+Help in completing the form can be accessed via the school office. - 17.
 In accordance with equalities law, the school will consider making reasonable adjustments if required, to enable complainants to access and complete this complaints procedure.
 This may include, but is not limited to, providing information in alternative formats, assisting individuals in raising a formal complaint or holding meetings in accessible locations.